yukselberkay/pmanager/README.md

   - This works by hashing your password with keccak-512 and sending the first 10 digits to [XposedOrNot](https://xposedornot.com/api_doc).

 ## Installation
-Download the binary file according to your current OS, and add the binary location to PATH environment variable. -> (releases link)
+Download the binary file according to your current OS from [releases](https://github.com/yukselberkay/pmanager/releases), and add the binary location to PATH environment variable.

 ## Building from source